-Chemicals and equipment can be physically harmful are used when restoring furniture and if you don’t take proper precautions it can be disastrous.
+Chemicals and equipment that can be physically harmful are used when restoring furniture and if you don’t take proper precautions it can be disastrous.
 To avoid this, ensure you have the right tools.
 Besides, wear protective gear like long-sleeved shirts, rubber gloves, and eyewear when restoring old pieces to prevent small chemical splatters from reaching your skin.

-Also, make sure that the area you working in is well-ventilated to allow proper flow of fresh air.
+Also, make sure that the area you work in is well-ventilated to allow the proper flow of fresh air.
 This reduces the risk of inhaling harmful vapours.
 It is highly recommended that you work in an open space.
 Store the oily rags as specified in the instructions to avoid possible fumes or combustion in your home.

-Identify the Surface
+2. Identify the Surface

 The next step is identifying the type of wood finish you’re dealing with before restoring it.
 This might be challenging to some individuals as varnish, shellac, and Lacquer are hard to determine.
-Therefore, you need to conduct some experimentation to identify the type finish you are handling.
+Therefore, you need to conduct some experimentation to identify the type of finish you are handling.

 First, apply denatured alcohol to identify the finish.
 If the surface peels off, then it has a shellac coating.
 If you apply lacquer thinner and the layer peels off with it, then you are dealing with lacquer coating.
 If neither of them works for the surface to come off, then it has a varnish coating.

 For a successful restoration of old furniture, proper deep cleaning is highly recommended.
 There are a few proved methods you can use to scrub surfaces like wooden, wicker, or rattan.
 The most preferred method is using the oil-based commercial cleaner as it cuts through all layers of dirt.
-If it doesn’t restore the furniture’s original luster, use warm water and a liquid detergent.
+If it doesn’t restore the furniture’s original lustre, use warm water and a liquid detergent.

 Use an old towel or burlap bag to apply the solvent of your choice and have a clean, soft cloth to wipe it immediately.
 Clean the wood finish thoroughly, apply the commercial cleaner, and then wipe the surface immediately with a clean cloth.

 At times, the wood finishes are left with scratches or cracks that give it a dull look with a crackling effect.
-The workaround to these scratches and cracks is doing some repair work through a process known as reamalgamation.
+The workaround to these scratches and cracks is doing some repair work through a process known as amalgamation.
 It involves using a solvent on the finishes to help get rid of imperfections.

 Before you start the process, clean the surface with a clean cloth.
 Then apply a solvent, which can be either denatured alcohol or lacquer thinner.
 The former works best on shellac finish while the latter is best suited for a lacquer finish.
 If the finish is varnish, then reamalgamation cannot be used.

 Use a natural bristle brush to apply the solvent of your choice and make sure you take a short time to keep the bristle brushes from drying.
-When the solvent dries, it develops a sleek appearance but then changes a few minutes after to slightly dull finish without the cracks and scratches.
+When the solvent dries, it develops a sleek appearance but then changes a few minutes after to a slightly dull finish without the cracks and scratches.

 After removing the scratches and cracks on the finish, you need to get rid of the old layer on the top.
 Stripping the old finish gives room for a new one, and it’s the only way of making room for a new finish.
 When the surface has many layers of paint, it becomes harder to strip the surface as required.
 You’ll have to apply a semi-paste and then allow it to cover the surface for a while to loosen the old paints to make sanding or scrapping easier.